bclover/real-world-functional-programming-book/part1/var_and_let.md

 A lot of time in programming, we're writing procedural code and storing those results in local variables.
 Local variables are variables only used for the life of the function, and are intentionally put there to be used by a closure.
 This could be for a variety of reasons.

-- easier for you to think and build code this way vs. "ALL PURE FUNCTIONS"
-- working on a complicated algorithm
 - playing with ideas
 - teaching
+- working on a complicated algorithm and want instant feedback
 - want to easily debug or log each line or to inspect variables
+- easier for you to think and build code this way vs. "ALL PURE FUNCTIONS"

 For example, here is parsing URL parameters manually instead of using a library: